Warm-starting active-set solvers using graph neural networks: Experiments

 The comparison considers the number of iterations (Figure~\ref{fig:scaling_plot_iterations}) and total solve time (Figure~\ref{fig:scaling_plot_time}) for increasing problem sizes, while maintaining a fixed $1{:}4$ ratio between variable and constraint nodes.
 All values represent the mean over five independent runs per problem size.

-Figure~\ref{fig:scaling_plot_iterations} shows that cold-starting the \texttt{DAQP} solver requires most iterations, whereas warm-starting with predictions from the machine learning models substantially reduces this count.
-Iteration growth remains sublinear across all approaches.
+Figure~\ref{fig:scaling_plot_iterations} shows that warm-starting the \texttt{DAQP} solver with predictions from either model substantially reduces the iteration count compared to cold-starting.
+The iteration growth remains sublinear across all approaches.

-Figure~\ref{fig:scaling_plot_time} compares solve and prediction times for each model type across varying problem sizes.
-The solve time is measured using the built-in timing functionality of the \texttt{DAQP} solver, combining initialization and computing time, ensuring consistent evaluation conditions.
+Figure~\ref{fig:scaling_plot_time} compares solve and prediction times across varying problem sizes.
+The solve time is measured using the built-in timing of the \texttt{DAQP} solver, combining initialization and computing time, ensuring consistent evaluation conditions.
 When a model predicts an active set, it is provided as input to the solver.
 For cold-starting, no such initialization is available, and the problem is solved without prior knowledge.
-The prediction time refers to the forward pass during testing and all results are averaged over five independent runs.
-The solve times for all models scale similarly, approximately proportional to $x^{3/2}$ as shown in Appendix~\ref{ch:log_log}.
-Even if not clearly visible here, the GNN consistently reduces solve time compared to cold-starting, as further illustrated in the next section.
-Both the GNN and MLP exhibit approximately constant prediction times as the problem size increases, with the MLP achieving predictions nearly an order of magnitude faster than the GNN due to its simpler architecture and hardware-optimized implementation.
+The prediction time refers to the forward pass during testing, and all results are averaged over five independent runs.
+The solve times for all models scale similarly, approximately proportional to $x^{3/2}$ as shown in Appendix~\ref{ch:log_log}, with the GNN consistently reducing solve time compared to cold-starting, as further illustrated in the next section.
+Both models exhibit approximately constant prediction times as the problem size increases, with the MLP achieving predictions nearly an order of magnitude faster than the GNN due to its simpler architecture.
+This simplicity, however, comes at the cost of generalization.
+The weight-sharing and structure-aware design of the GNN is precisely what enables it to generalize across problem sizes, as shown in the next section.